AliekberFFXI/xivcrossbar/README.md

 9) Enjoy!

 NOTE: The crossbar unbinds any existing bindings for Ctrl+F1 through Ctrl+F12 because it uses those buttons as proxies for the gamepad.
 Any Alt, Shift, or neutral bindings to F1-F12 will be unaffected.
 Ctrl is used for the bindings rather than Alt because Alt has a tendency to get "stuck" when Alt-Tabbing in and out, and can lead to accidental ability use.
+However, while Ctrl+F9 through Ctrl+F12 are completely locked down by this addon, you can re-add your Ctrl+F1 through Ctrl+F8 bindings by editing function_key_bindings.lua.

 NOTE: in order to capture dpad inputs without affecting the underlying game, you will need to hold down at least one of the triggers for XIVCrossbar to be able to use its input.
 This should really only be noticeable when navigating the gamepad binding utility.